-Four Tiers of land use categories are created to identify where major and minor residential subdivisions may be located in a jurisdiction and what type of sewerage system will serve them. sewerage systems currently serve Tier I areas.
+Four Tiers of land use categories are created to identify where major and minor residential subdivisions may be located in a jurisdiction and what type of sewerage system will serve them.
+Sewerage systems currently serve Tier I areas.
 Tier II areas are planned to be served by sewerage systems.
 Tier III areas are not planned to be served by sewerage systems.
 These are areas where growth on septic systems can occur.
 Tier IV areas are planned for preservation and conservation, prohibiting major residential subdivisions.
+Denton approved a Growth Tier Map in August 2012 (see Map 5-4).